alcarruth/db_worm/README.md

 but to much code in the table distrubs the aesthetics of the otherwise clean SQL style table definitions.
 Arbitray methods can of course be added directly to the code produced by `db_orm`

+`Reference`, `Back_Reference` and `Local_Method` each require a call to a foreign table object and/or a call to the object's methods, and this raises some questions:

+ - Should these calls be handled at the level of the object stub *i.e.* calling a Table_Stub method?
+ - or should they invoke a remote method which then provides the reference or local method functionality?
+ - and can this question be resolved generally as one or the other possibilities?
+ - or are there perhaps situations which variably require one or the other?

+(Perhaps a diagram might make this clearer.
+I don't have one yet :-)

 ### Asynchrony Model